Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 What does change control mean in the pharmaceutical industry?

-It's not just important, it's mandatory: the strictly regulated pharmaceutical industry relies on strict change control.
-This is known as change control management.
-If changes occur in pharmaceutical companies, it manages and controls them.
-But why are adjustments so strictly regulated in this industry?
-Careful control in a regulated environment ensures that medicines are produced and brought to market safely, effectively, with high quality and always with exactly the same content.
-Change control has an impact on many areas of the company, including
+It’s not just important – it’s mandatory: the highly regulated pharmaceutical industry relies on strict change control.
+Whenever changes occur in a pharmaceutical company, this process governs and monitors them.
+But why are adjustments in this industry so tightly regulated?
+Careful control in a regulated environment ensures that medicines are produced and released to the market safely, effectively, in high quality, and always with the exact same composition.

-• Regulatory requirements, e.g. requirements changed by authorities regarding the manufacture, approval and marketing of the product
+• Regulatory requirements – e.g., updated specifications from authorities regarding production, approval, or marketing of the product

 Change control